Cleanup and debris removal

 Hazardous waste cleanup

-In Phase 1, the U.S. EPA cleans up everyday products that were in your home and can be dangerous.
+In Phase 1, the U.S. EPA cleaned up everyday products that were in your home and could be dangerous.

 These include: